Have you noticed a limited neck movement or a little tilting to one side in your child?

 Torticollis affects the entire child; it is not just a head and neck issue.

-Thus, you would need a treatment approach that also goes beyond these, as in Chiropractic care.
+Thus, you would need an approach that also goes beyond these, as in Chiropractic care.

-As the leading Chiropractic centre at Vitality Chiropractic Centres, we bring whole-body Chiropractic adjustments to ensure your child can avoid long-term surgery complications as much as possible.
+As the leading Chiropractic clinic at Vitality Chiropractic Centres, we bring whole-body Chiropractic adjustments to ensure your child can avoid long-term surgery complications as much as possible.

 Secure the health of your child’s nervous system and prevent issues before they even begin.
 Book your child’s consultation and no-obligation appointment today!